mikeshulman/narya/README.md

 3. `echo TERM`

-   Normalize `TERM` and print its value to standard output.
+   Normalize `TERM` and print its value and its type to standard output.
 Note that `TERM` must synthesize a type (see below); if it is a checking term you must ascribe it.
 In interactive mode, if you enter a term instead of a command, Narya assumes you mean to `echo` that term.

 4. `notation [TIGHTNESS] NAME : […] PATTERN […] ≔ HEAD ARGUMENTS`